Aurora is one of the most powerful humans alive and what makes her so special is that she is not an Alpha Superior but a Bacteria Z hybrid.

 Rap Sheet/Criminal Traits:

 For several months Jeanne studied their behaviour with the use of external surveillance aids.
 Meeting them directly was out of the question since they would have attacked her or a security escort on sight.
-The more she studied them the more unnerved she became for it appeared the Grunts knew they were being watched.
-This was the complete opposite of “normal” wild creatures who only reacted if they detected something odd on their territory and were usually oblivious to technological aids.
-However the Grunts seemed to be acutely aware of the usage of fixed cameras to the point that they seemed to take precautions to evade them.
-To get around this Jeanne tried using drones to locate the Grunts but each time she found them they would scatter.
-Though she felt the idea was preposterous she could not help but feel that they were trying to hide something.
+The more she studied them the more unnerved she became for it appeared they knew they were being watched.
+This was the complete opposite of “normal” wild creatures who only reacted if they detected something odd on their territory and were oblivious to technological aids.
+However the Grunts seemed to be aware of the fixed cameras and knew how to evade them and if she sent a drone camera they tended to scatter, almost like they were trying to hide something.

 The attacks continued until a security detail got ambushed outside the perimeter and “vanished” without a trace.
 For several weeks Jeanne sent drones to search for the missing men but it was to no avail.
 She was convinced that the Grunts were far more intelligent than anyone was prepared to believe.
-Though the footage of the attacks on the facility seemed to show the group was simply testing for weak points on the outer walls Jeanne caught a few seconds of footage showing the Alpha directing members of his group to attack highly defended areas, making it seem that they were not all that clever when in fact they seemed to be putting on a show.
+Though the footage of the attacks on the facility seemed to show the group was simply testing for weak points on the outer walls Jeanne was caught a few seconds of footage showing the Alpha male was directing members of his group to attack highly defended areas, making it seem that they were not all that clever when in fact they seemed to be putting on a show.
 Jeanne took her concerns to her department head but they were dismissed as “speculation based on unsubstantiated evidence”.
 This was despite her experience in studying the intelligence of higher primates.
 Convinced she was right Jeanne went higher up and was then told in no uncertain terms that her actions were breaking the harmony of the work group and if she continued she would be sent home.
-Again it seemed to her that management placed a higher priority of keeping the BIOC in the dark over the safety of the employees and covering up the fact they had a missing person.

 Less than a week after her report had been ignored Jeanne was flying a drone and for the first time sighted a group of Grunts heading towards the facility and for a few seconds thought she saw a human in the lead before the tree cover blocked the view.
 As it had been suggested her imagination was out of control she was hesitant of informing her superiors of what she had seen, especially as she had not recorded the footage.
 Unable to locate the group again on the second pass she elected to keep quiet rather than risk losing her job.
 This would be her downfall for two hours later the Grunts attacked.

 Within minutes the group had bypassed the outer defences and were making their way into the facility.
-The security teams regrouped and as events quickly spiralled out of control, had no choice but to request an evacuation and armed support from the TF Z. Jeanne and several other scientist were on the way to the rooftop helipad when there was an explosion and her world turned black.
+The security teams regrouped and called for helicopter to evacuate the scientists.
+Jeanne was on the way to the rooftop helipad when there was an explosion and her world turned black.
 When she next opened her eyes she found herself on a bed surrounded by people wearing hazmat suits.
 Despite trying to ask them what was going on it was some time before she got any answers.

-Jeanne was told that after the request for help was sent contact was with the facility had been lost.
-Task Force Z had sent in a fast response team but by the time they arrived the buildings had all but been totally destroyed.
+Jeanne was told that after the request was sent for a helicopter one was duly dispatched and then contact was lost.
+A full military team was then dispatched a few hours later and found the facility had been totally destroyed.
 Everyone they found was dead apart from her but it was assumed that since she had been buried under rubble the Grunts had ignored her.
-The military medics had noticed that she had been covered in cuts and stood a chance of being contaminated with bacteria z from one of the grunts so she had been flown to a BIOC secure medical facility in New Tokyo.
+The team had noticed that she had been covered in cuts and since the area was “red” for Bacteria Z they had flown her to a specialist medical facility in New Tokyo.
 Jeanne then found out that she had been out cold now four days and during that time tests confirmed she had Bacteria Z in her system.
 Her cells were mutating and there was nothing the doctors could do about it other than hope her immune system could fight it off.

-As they had no idea if she would become dangerous the doctors sedated her and made plans to take her to a very secure bunker at another BIOC facility.
+As they had no idea if she would become dangerous the doctors sedated her and made plans to take her to a very secure bunker.
 Jeanne said she was still in control of her wits but it was evident that nobody was going to take her word.

 She never remembered the helicopter ride and for the second time in a period of few months found herself waking up in another strange location.
 Unlike the hospital where she had been taken looked more of a prison.
 This was confirmed when a scientist met with her and explained that he and his team was going to perform tests on her to see the effects of the changes Bacteria Z had on her system.